Swade1227/animal-persistence-classifier/README.md

 - Section 10.
 Train KNN / on images
 - Section 11.
 Compare and evaluate

-Each section can be individually acccesses/jumped too by using the table of contents feature in the top left menue of the notebook
+Each section can be individually acccessed / jumped too by using the table of contents feature in the top left menue of the notebook

 SETUP: